Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-This article shows you the steps involved in the replacement of a Honda Odyssey radiator.
+This article shows you the steps involved in replacing a Honda Odyssey radiator.
 Because the transmission oil passages have a tendency to clog up and cause transmission shifting problems, replacing the radiator may resolve transmission shifting issues.
 I replaced this radiator after installing a rebuilt transmission.

 Denso is the OEM (Original Equipment Manufacturer) for the Honda radiator.

 It is not necessary to remove the front bumper fascia or the A/C condenser.
 This is a moderately complex job, but it requires only basic tools.
 In addition to the radiator, you will need at least a gallon of replacement coolant, unless you save the old coolant.
 You should also have a quart of Honda Honda ZF ATF on hand because there will be some ATF loss from the radiator replacement.

 Video of 1999 - 2004 Honda Odyssey Radiator Replacement (Audio Not Present)

 This 9-minute video will provide you with step-by-step help for completing the replacement of a Honda Odyssey radiator.
 The steps are also described lower down in the article.

 Learn the difference between (worm) hose and spring clamps and why spring clamps are better.
 I'll also show you how to take the spring clamps off with specialty tools.

 1. Remove the Upper and Center Radiator Plastic Covers